 Zornia bracteata Walter ex J.F.
 Gmelin.
 Common name: Viperina.
 Phenology: Jun-Aug; Jul-Oct.
 Habitat: Pine flatwoods, longleaf pine sandhills, pine rocklands, sandy roadsides, rarely disjunct inland in sandy soils.
 Distribution: Se.
-VA south to s.
-FL, west to TX (and e.
+Virginia south to s.
+Florida, west to s.
+Texas (and ne.
 Mexico?); disjunct in w.
-SC in the uppermost Piedmont in the Blue Ridge Escarpment region.
+South Carolina in the uppermost Piedmont in the Blue Ridge Escarpment.

 Origin/Endemic status: Native